 Why should I choose your course over the others?

-Of course we encourage you to come prepare with us!
-We originated the idea of having a course at this Dallas location, at the actual hotel, in the actual rooms of the upcoming board exam.
-We have the experience of running a succinct, effective course that replicates the actual oral board experience.
-Most importantly, we are not just a board review course.
-By preparing with us, you are gaining a coach who will partner with you and help guide you through the experience even after the course is over.
+Of course we encourage you to prepare with us!
+We have experience running a succinct, effective course that replicates the oral board experience.
+We have stayed in close contact with the ABU (American Board of Urology) to make sure we do as much as possible to replicate the actual exam you will take.
+Most importantly though, we are not just another board review course.
+By preparing with us, you are gaining a coach who will partner with you and help guide you through the experience even after the standard sessions are over.
 Every year we offer and administer additional practice cases with follow-up conversations to many individuals needing extra help.
-We set the bar for the concierge experience in board preparation.
+We set the bar for the concierge experience in board preparation!
 At this point in your career, it is vital to invest the time in your preparation and choose partners who have demonstrated that they will do the same.

 We are committed to helping you through this stressful process and ultimately getting you to pass the oral board exam.
 We take your preparation very seriously.
-Even though the course is an intensive 2 days on-site, once the course is over, you will still have access to us for questions and help.
-For people who need the extra help, we are available to continue to work with you.
-We have demonstrated this commitment year after year, Skyping and FaceTiming with scores of candidates.
-Think of us as your personalized coaches who will guide you through the process and prepare you to sit and pass your oral board; we are not just as another board review course.
+You will have access to us for questions and help in the weeks leading up to your exam.
+For people who we determine need the extra help, we will continue to work with you.
+We have demonstrated this commitment year after year with scores of candidates.
+Think of us as your personalized coaches who will guide you through the process and prepare you to sit for and pass your oral board; we are not just as another board review course.